Not in NC, SC or VA? Don't worry, we love to travel. Click here.

-- If you are going to have alot of kids at your wedding, offer them something to do.
+- If you are going to have alot of kids at your wedding, offer something for them to do.
 Have balloons on their chairs and “busy” packets at their table with crayons, coloring books, puzzles, etc. You could even set up a DVD player and TV in a corner.

 - When picking your music, don’t overdo it.
 Pick 20 or so songs that you really want to hear and some that you really don’t, and then leave the rest up to us.
 We can fill in the blanks.

 How long have you been a DJ?

 DJ Joe Bunn has over 20 years of experience.
 All DJs that work for Bunn DJ Company have 5-20 years of experience.

 How many weddings do you do each year?